swyrin/Lilia/README.md

 - See [here](https://github.com/Swyreee/Lilia/wiki/Configuration-101) for help on filling stuffs.

 ## Step 3: Run the bot
-- Pick a folder with your desired OS inside `app`
-- Just simply run it like how you run other apps
+- Just simply run it like how you run other apps in your OS

 # So...
 Where are the commands?
 Well, the bot runs under [Discord's "Application Command"](https://discord.com/blog/slash-commands-are-here) so just simply type `/` on the message box or Right Click if you are on PC or Web version of Discord.